cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-getting-started.md

 [torch.FloatTensor of size 2x2]
 ```

 This prelude should give you a sense of the things to come.
 PyTorch packs elegance and expressiveness in its minimalist and intuitive syntax.
-Familiarise yourself with some more examples from the [Resources](#resources) section before moving ahead.
+Familiarize yourself with some more examples from the [Resources](#resources) section before moving ahead.

 ### Core Training Step